joshmimura/DH-150-Assignment1/README.md

 ## 6: Recognition Over Recall

 Spotify rarely demands that the user recalls any specific information.
 If a user wants to find certain music, they can look up a genre, author, or keywords, and the app's search engine will provide a list of suggestions.
 These suggestions are recognizable and make music navigation quicker and easier.
 In addition, playlists in Spotify are supplemented with album-like images that contain pictures of the albums within the playlist.
-This allows the user to recognize playlist content by the album covers rather than forcing him/her to memorize which specific songs are in that music file.
+This allows the user to recognize playlist content by the album covers rather than forcing him/her to memorize the specific songs that are in that music file.
 If the user forgets the name of a song that he/she recently listened to, Spotify offers a 'recently played' function so that the user doesn't need to remember the specific details of the song in order to find it.
-A potential area of improvement is integrating aural recognition into Spotify's search systems.
+A potential area of improvement is integrating aural and lyrical recognition into Spotify's search systems.
 For instance, Spotify can add a feature that listens to music and identifies the song in its database.
 Perhaps if a user only remembers lyrics in the song, he/she can enter them into a lyrical search engine that searches for songs, overcoming the user's limited recall.
 In all, Spotify's emphasis on recognition-based navigation over recall-based navigation enhances the app's usability and experience, but there is still room for improvement.

 Score: 2